 Which Asset Tracking Solution Do You Need?

 Before choosing an asset tracker, one of the first things you should do is determine whether you will track a fixed asset or an inventory.
 A fixed asset is something kept for long-term use, while inventory is short term only.
-Examples of fixed assets are office equipment, vehicles, and plant machinery.
+Examples of fixed assets are office equipment, data centres, vehicles, and plant machinery.
 These assets typically depreciate annually, with land being the only exception since it appreciates over time.

 On the other hand, inventory will have no depreciation cost.
 Items that belong in this category simply operate on the guidelines based on profit and loss and supply and demand.
 Some examples include gloves, most personal protection equipment (e.g., dust masks and gloves), stationery and board markers.